hoprnet/hoprnet/docs/hopr-documentation/versioned_docs/version-v1.92/node/using-docker.md

 **Note:** Withdrawing funds is possible through hopr-admin.
 This is just a precaution for safekeeping.

+### Alternative: Install HOPRd with Grafana

+To install HOPRd with Grafana, you can follow the instructions [here.](./grafana-dashboards.md#docker)

+**Note:** Following these instructions will give you the default api/security token: `YOUR_SECURITY_TOKEN`.
+Keep this in mind as you will need it to access the your node.

 ### Launching HOPR admin UI

 From 1.92 version HOPR admin UI was separated from the HOPRd node.
 This means you will need additionally to launch a new docker command.
 You will need to execute docker command in a new **tmux** session, more details you will find [here](using-docker#using-tmux).